robynmundle/trail_recommender/.ipynb_checkpoints/README-checkpoint.md

 Presentation Started | May 17 | | |
 Presentation Dry-Run | May 19 | | |
 Presentation | May 20 | | |

+## Progress Report - Daily
+The following will be updated through-out the duration of this capstone project to reflect the progress made
+##### Thurs May 6, 2021
+* Tasks: Find trail information to build the dataset from
+* Accomplished: DOC Routes obtained.
+WalkingKiwi.co.nz identified as scrapable for trail information.
+* Hurdles: Web scraping and parsing through the soup to get information useful to me.
+Need to find user information.

+##### Fri May 7, 2021
+* Tasks: Setup Github repo information.
+Scrape and transform WalkingKiwi trail information.
+Clean.
+Find user reviews of trails.
+* Accomplished:
+* Hurdles: